Covivo/mobicoop/interfaces/mobicoop/README.md

 	`npm run compileAndWatch`
 3. Add some Unit Tests and/or functionnals test and check if build passed
 4. Create a pull request & set reviewver before merge

+### Documentation

+A developer doc is available [here](https://covivo.gitlab.io/CoviRide/build/doc) (it is generated automatically afetr each release), in order to generate the doc just do:
+`npm run generateDoc`

+### Database

+You will find a documentation about the database [here](https://covivo.gitlab.io/CoviRide/database/)

 #### Javascript